No Products in the Cart

 It can be done however, as every successful agent can attest.
 But it requires hard work, patience, perseverance, and the right strategies.
 We can’t help with the first three, but we can share a handful of proven tactics that help drive leads.
 So how do insurance agents get clients?
 Read on.

 Use Company Supplied Leads, But Be Aware of Their Limitations

 Many insurance companies will supply leads to their agents regularly.
 If you represent one of these, you should take advantage of this resource, particularly when your prospecting efforts are running dry.

 However, company-supplied leads tend to be old and overworked.
-The reason is related to the industry’s high turnover rate.
-The lion’s share of new agents are unsuccessful, and when they quit, the leads they were given go back into the pool.
-It’s not uncommon for leads to recycle from agent to agent multiple times.
+The reason is related to the high turnover rate present in the insurance industry.
+The insurance business is difficult, and the lion's share of new agents are unsuccessful, and when they quit, the leads they were given go back into the pool.
+It's not uncommon for leads to recycle from agent to agent multiple times.

 Another source for free leads is your extended professional network.
 Networking groups are one good way to build this valuable resource.
 They’ll often sponsor networking events, both in-person and virtual, as a way for professionals to get to know one another.

 LinkedIn is another excellent way to build a web of professional contacts and get leads.
 You can establish yourself as an expert in your field by providing searchers a detailed profile, joining and participating in groups, offering advice and help to other users, and adding useful content that demonstrates your knowledge and professionalism.